cnuss/expressjs-localstack-serverless-codespace/README.md

 # Serverless ExpressJS Codespace

-This project runs a Sample API in GitHub Codespaces.
+This project runs a Serverless API in GitHub Codespaces.

 It's built and runs on: